Skip to content

 Search the party's cell for one hidden-feature kind (one turn).

 The party must be exploring a dungeon (see EnterDungeon), with light (infravision suffices).
 Each character gets one attempt per cell per kind, ever.
+A room_traps search covers the cell's door edges too: an open-trigger trap in an area beyond a known door is findable from this side of it, and a found trap never springs.
+An undiscovered secret door hides its trap along with itself.

 Modes